 Researching the Topic of Women in Congress

-- Congressional election results for the biennial elections from 1920 forward are available in the Clerk’s “Congressional Elections” published by the Government Publication Office (GPO) or available online at http://history.house.gov/Institution/Election-Statistics/Election-Statistics/.
-Michael J. Dubin et al., United States Congressional Elections, 1788–1997 (Jefferson, NC: McFarland and Company Publishing, Inc., 1998) contains results for both general and special elections.
+- Congressional election results from 1920 forward are compiled by the Office of the Clerk and are available online.
+Michael J. Dubin, United States Congressional Elections, 1788–1997 (Jefferson, NC: McFarland & Company, Inc., Publishers, 1998) contains results for both general and special elections.
 For information on district boundaries and reapportionment, the editors relied on Kenneth C. Martis, The Historical Atlas of Political Parties in the United States Congress, 1789–1989 (New York: Macmillan Publishing Company, 1989).

-- For print copies of the Congressional Directory, the Congressional Record, the House Journal, or the Senate Journal, consult a federal depository library.
-A GPO locator for federal depository libraries may be accessed at https://www.gpo.gov/libraries/public/.
-The editors were able to review key historical newspapers for the entire span of women’s participation in Congress.
-These include the New York Times, the Washington Post, the Los Angeles Times, the Christian Science Monitor, and the Wall Street Journal.
+Historical newspapers covering the century of women in Congress also informed this study.
+These include, but are not limited to, the New York Times, the Washington Post, the Los Angeles Times, the Christian Science Monitor, and the Wall Street Journal.
 News accounts and feature stories, particularly on the first generation of women in Congress, have done much to fill in the details about some of the more obscure women Members.

-Significant photo research was carried out for the 2006 edition of Women in Congress, and many of the images in that print publication are replicated here.
+Significant photo research was carried out for the 2007 edition of Women in Congress, and many of the images in that print publication are replicated here.
 The editors strove to provide accurate information for all images that are accessible from public, private, and commercial repositories (with the expectation that researchers and the general public might wish to acquire photo reproductions).
-Among the major photo collections that were used for this project were the Prints & Photographs Division of the Library of Congress (Washington, D.C.), the Still Pictures Branch of the National Archives and Records Administration (College Park, MD), and the Washington Star Collection of the Martin Luther King Jr. Memorial Library’s Washingtoniana Division (Washington, D.C.).
-The editors also referenced a half dozen Members’ manuscript collections to locate images for publication.
+The image repositories used for this project include the Collection of the U.S. House of Representatives, the Prints & Photographs Division of the Library of Congress (Washington, DC), the Still Pictures Branch of the National Archives and Records Administration (College Park, MD), and the Washington Star Collection of the Martin Luther King Jr. Memorial Library’s Washingtoniana Division (Washington, DC).
+The editors also referenced a half-dozen Members’ manuscript collections to locate images for publication.

-29See, for example, Linda Gordon’s historiographical essay “U.S. Women’s History” in The New American History, ed.
+32See, for example, Linda Gordon’s historiographical essay “U.S. Women’s History” in The New American History, ed.
 Eric Foner (Philadelphia: Temple University Press, 1997).

-33Sue Tolleson-Rinehart and Jyl J. Josephson, eds., Gender and American Politics: Women, Men, and the Political Process, 2nd ed.
-(Armonk, N.Y.: M.E.
+36Sue Tolleson-Rinehart and Jyl J. Josephson, eds., Gender and American Politics: Women, Men, and the Political Process, 2nd ed.
+(Armonk, NY: M.E.
 Sharpe, 2005).

-34Barbara Burrell, Gender in Campaigns for the U.S. House of Representatives (Ann Arbor: The University of Michigan Press, 2014); Kathleen Dolan, When Does Gender Matter?
-Women Candidates and Gender Stereotypes in American Elections (New York: Oxford University Press, 2014); Kelly Dittmar, Navigating Gendered Terrain: Stereotypes and Strategy in Political Campaigns (Philadelphia: Temple University Press, 2015); Barbara Palmer and Dennis Simon, Women in Congressional Elections: A Century of Change (Boulder: Lynne Rienner Publishers, 2012).
-Barbara Burrell and Dolan claim that gender bias no longer plays a significant role in shaping the outcomes of elections.
+37Barbara Burrell, Gender in Campaigns for the U.S. House of Representatives (Ann Arbor: The University of Michigan Press, 2014); Kathleen Dolan, When Does Gender Matter?: Women Candidates and Gender Stereotypes in American Elections (New York: Oxford University Press, 2014); Kelly Dittmar, Navigating Gendered Terrain: Stereotypes and Strategy in Political Campaigns (Philadelphia: Temple University Press, 2015); Barbara Palmer and Dennis Simon, Women in Congressional Elections: A Century of Change (Boulder, CO: Lynne Rienner Publishers, 2012).
+Burrell and Dolan claim that gender bias no longer plays a significant role in shaping the outcomes of elections.
 Women candidates are more likely to be judged by partisan concerns rather than preconceived notions about gender in American society.
-Dittmar’s study attests to the persistent power of gender in electoral politics.
+Dittmar’s study, meanwhile, attests to the persistent power of gender in electoral politics.